PytholIsCool/WorldAPI-HEXED-Extended/README.md

 - Added QMCSlider Control
 - Added QMCSelector Control

+## Update V2
+- Added State Change stuff for toggles
+- Added QMCTitle
+- Added QMCFuncButton
+- QMCSelector, QMCToggle, and QMCFuncButton controls can now be use in collapsible button groups
+- Started work on the Wing API
+- I love PDK

   ## Known Bug(s)
 - QMCSlider Reset Button Styling On Init Not Corrosponding With Slider Toggle and Slider Mute Button State Defaults
+- Applying a QMC-Type Control to a collapsible button group will put the control at the above all other controls by default

 *Example's for how to use the new controls can be found in my exmaples repo*